sdarlington/sdarlington.github.io/content/posts/2008-07-01-arezzo-tuscany-italy.md

 Still, having found somewhere to park near Il Prato, I failed to find anywhere decent looking to eat despite the area being well [renowned for its cuisine](http://wikitravel.org/en/Arezzo#Eat).

 Still, I’m pleased that I made it to Arezzo.
 Despite my initial misgivings, it is most certainly a city worth visiting.
 But next time I’ll know to turn *left*.
+[^1]: I kind of want to say transept here but I’m not completely sure.